You've decided to hold an open house. How do you effectively run an open house on your own?

 Create a Flyer or Property Description Sheet

 Create a flyer or property description sheet and hand them out to everyone who attends the open house.
-Include the key points and unique features of your home, as well as practical details such as address, contact information, price, photos, square footage, bedrooms/bathrooms, etc. —a cheat sheet people can take home.
+Include key points and unique features of your home, as well as practical details such as address, contact information, price, photos, square footage, bedrooms/bathrooms, etc. —a cheat sheet people can take home.
 HomeLister can create a custom flyer for your property.
-It is included in the Premium and Platinum packages and can be added to the Basic package for $39.
+It is included in the Premium and Platinum packages and can be added to the Basic package here.

 Prepare a Sign In Sheet